 Want to set up Cloudflare for WordPress to improve its security and performance?
-But don’t know how to set up?
+But don’t know how to set it up?

 Bloggers think that setting up Cloudflare is hard.
 But let me assure you that it is quite straightforward.
 Stay with me to the end and follow the steps.
 I’ll make it a breeze for you.

-In this step by step article, we discuss all things related to Cloudflare for WordPress.
+In this step-by-step article, we discuss all things related to Cloudflare for WordPress.
 We also cover installing Cloudflare WordPress plugin.